Satchel Paige: Barnstorming with Feller: 1946–1947

 In late 1946, Bob Feller organized the first barnstorming tour to use airplanes to travel from site to site.
 His tour has been described as "the most ambitious baseball undertaking since John McGraw and Charles Comiskey dreamed up their round-the-world junket in 1913."
 For his team, Feller recruited all-stars from both major leagues.
 As his main opponent, he asked Paige to head a team of Negro league all-stars.

 Feller's team included 1946 American League batting champion, Mickey Vernon, at first base, Johnny Beradino at second, Phil Rizzuto at shortstop, and Ken Keltner at third.
 The outfielders were Jeff Heath, Charlie Keller, and Sam Chapman; after the World Series was over, National League batting champion Stan Musial would also join the tour.
 Catching was shared by Jim Hegan and Frankie Hayes.
 In addition to Feller, the pitching staff included Bob Lemon, Dutch Leonard, Johnny Sain, Spud Chandler, and Fred Hutchinson.

 With help from J.L.
-Wilkinson and Tom Baird, Paige assembled a team that included first baseman Buck O'Neil, second baseman Hank Thompson, shortstops Chico Renfroe and Artie Wilson, third basemen Howard Easterling and Herb Souell, outfielders Gene Benson and Johnny Davis, catcher Quincy Trouppe, and pitchers Barney Brown, Joseph Jessup, Rufus Lewis, Hilton Smith, and Neck Stanley.
+Wilkinson and Tom Baird, Paige assembled a team that included first baseman Buck O'Neil, second baseman Hank Thompson, shortstops Chico Renfroe and Artie Wilson, third basemen Howard Easterling and Herb Souell, outfielders Gene Benson and Johnny Davis, catcher Quincy Trouppe, and pitchers Barney Brown, Gentry Jessup, Rufus Lewis, Hilton Smith, and Neck Stanley.

 Feller scheduled 35 games in 31 cities in 17 states, all to be played in 27 days.
 The tour would require 13,000 miles of travel.
 Several same-day multi-city doubleheaders were to be played.
 Feller leased two DC-3 airplanes, with "Bob Feller All-Stars" painted on one fuselage and "Satchel Paige All-Stars" on the other.
 While Feller's team would face several other opponents, the majority of the games were against Paige's team.
 Feller and Paige would start each game whenever possible and usually pitch one to five innings.

 The first game was played at Forbes Field in Pittsburgh on September 30, two days after the end of the major league season and one day after the final game of the Negro World Series.
 Paige and Feller each pitched three innings and left the game with the score tied 1–1.
 Feller struck out three and gave up two hits, while Paige struck out four and gave up only one hit.
 Paige's team broke the tie in the seventh inning when Hank Thompson walked and stole second and Souell drove him home with a single up the middle.